coryshaw/appifyWP_Single/README.md

-APPIFYWP INSTALLATION INSTRUCTIONS
+## Installation Instructions

 Here's a great writeup with screenshots on the installation process: http://www.buildingiphoneapps.com/2011/02/build-simple-yet-beautiful-web-presence.html

-1) Install WordPress
+1. Install WordPress

-  - If you have a shared hosting plan, there's a good chance they offer a "one-click-install" script.
+	* If you have a shared hosting plan, there's a good chance they offer a "one-click-install" script.
 This makes installing WordPress and getting things setup very easy.

-  - If the above isn't an option and you'd like to go the manual route, this guide will help: http://codex.wordpress.org/Installing_WordPress
+	* If the above isn't an option and you'd like to go the manual route, this guide will help: http://codex.wordpress.org/Installing_WordPress

-2) Login to your WordPress site (wp-admin)
+2. Login to your WordPress site (wp-admin)

-  - yourdomain.com/wp-admin/
+	* yourdomain.com/wp-admin/

-3) Go to Appearance > Themes > Install Themes > Upload
+3. Go to Appearance > Themes > Install Themes > Upload

-  - Select the appifyWP.zip from your hardDrive
+	* Select the appifyWP.zip from your hardDrive

-4) Activate AppifyWP
+4. Activate AppifyWP

-5) Visit your site and follow the Getting Started guide
+5. Visit your site and follow the Getting Started guide

-TIPS & NOTES
+## Tips & Notes

 - If you're adding AppifyWP to an existing site, it's highly recommended that you always backup your WordPress site (files and database) before activating a new theme or making updates.